 💭 Top tip

 I recommend you brown the pork all over before transferring it to the slow cooker.
-It seals in the flavor, gives it a nice texture (not to mushy) and makes for an all 'round better pulled pork!
+It seals in the flavor, gives it a nice texture (not too mushy), and makes for an all-around better pulled pork!

-Here is a how to video: How to pull pork *However, I shred mine a little more than he does in this video.
+Here is a how-to video: How to pull pork *However, I shred mine a little more than he does in this video.
+You can also shred pork with your stand mixer or hand mixer!
+It's much faster than doing it with forks and it comes out perfectly evenly shredded.

 And if you love pulled pork, give my Slow Cooker Gluten-free & Healthy Pork Carnitas (Mexican Pulled Pork) at try!
 It's also great for feeding a crowd, especially in the summer when you don't want to turn on your oven!